mamba-org/micromamba-docker/README.md

 ### Road map

-The current road map for expanding the number of base images is as follows:
+The current road map for expanding the number of base images and supported shells is as follows:

-1. Add all releases of debian slim that have not yet reached LTS end of life (ie, bullseye, buster, stretch)
-1. Add the non-slim debian image
-1. Add other debian based distributions that have community interest (such as Ubuntu)
+1. Add other Debian based distributions that have community interest (such as Ubuntu)
-1. Add non-debian based distributions that have community interest
+1. Add non-Debian based distributions that have community interest
+1. Add support for non-`bash` shells based on community interest

 The build and test infrastructure will need to be altered to support additional base images such that automated test and build occur for all images produced.